 Example: ts(cpu.loadavg.1m) > 4 fires

-- If the series only has points <= 4 in the last X minutes, the alert will not fire.
+- If the series only has points <= 4 in the last X minutes, the alert does not fire.

 Alert checks are based on data summarized every minute.
-This means that if you have a series of 9, 9, 9, 3, 9 in the same minute for the alert condition, the condition evaluates to true for that particular minute although there is a value of 3 reported.
+This means that if you have a series of 9, 9, 9, 3, 9 in the same minute for the alert condition, then the condition evaluates to true for that particular minute although there is a value of 3 reported.
 All alert queries are checked according to the Checking Frequency property.

 In the following example, the threshold for the alert is set to 50%.
 The event window from 09:34-09:35 identifies the interval during which the metric crossed the threshold going up.
 The event window from 09:39-09:40 identifies the interval during with the metric crossed the threshold going down.
 The settings for the alert were Alert fires = 2 minutes, Alert resolves = 2 minutes, and Checking Frequency = 1 minute.
 The alert fires around 09:37:09 and resolves at 09:41:59.